wem-r/WoL-GUI/README.md

 <p align="center"><img src="img2.png"></p>

 **TO DO**:
-- Make the `saved MAC Addresses` box working, for now it's just a simple text box.
+- Make the `saved MAC Addresses` box working, for now it's just a simple (useless) text box.
 - Redirect the output of the `arp -a` button in the text box instead of the terminal